 Where to Stay in Chatham: Stay at the Queen Anne Inn with secluded grounds and a pool, Captain’s House Inn in a historic sea captain’s estate, or The Hawthorne Motel with oceanview rooms.

-For vacation rentals, stay at this cute studio cottage, the Captain’s Haven Cape Cottage, or the Mill Pond Artist’s Cottage.
+For vacation rentals, stay at this cute studio cottage, or the Captain’s Haven Cape Cottage.

 In my opinion, the most beautiful place in Massachusetts is Provincetown, located at the tip of Cape Cod.
 Provincetown is a gay-friendly hub of gentrified prettiness but with flair.
 Gorgeously maintained houses with flower-filled backyards and colorful trim are home to a multitude of B&Bs.